jonlpersson/ed-latimore/site/_posts/2020-05-20-is-karma-real-3-life-lessons-from-a-troll.md

 To this guy’s credit, he actually did delete his social media account shortly after.
 The problem is that he didn’t post tweets.
 I did.
 At this point, you’re probably wondering how the job and master’s program discovered this colorful interaction.

 I was wondering that too, so I asked him in a follow-up email.
-Well it turns out that his Twitter handle was the same as the URL of his website.
+Well, it turns out that his Twitter handle was the same as the URL of his website.
 He’d been putting that URL on his applications to show off something related to his work, I’d imagine.

-When you google said URL (I’m not putting it here, as I agreed to no longer play a roll in messing up his karma), the first thing that comes up are the tweet screenshots linked to my account.
+When you google said URL (I’m not putting it here, as I agreed to no longer play a role in messing up his karma), the first thing that comes up are the tweet screenshots linked to my account.

 The lesson here is that there’s no such thing as a “halfway anon”.
 Either go fully ghost or be fully out in public.
-Even if you try to be half-way anon, any identifying details can be used to track you.
+Even if you try to be halfway anon, any identifying details can be used to track you.
 Get on the wrong side of the wrong people, and you’ll quickly find out just how bad karma can be and how easy it is to be doxxed.

 For example, if you think you can get away with just putting your face on a profile and nothing else, you’d be sorely disappointed.
 Image searching and matching algorithms have come a long way.